julianeon/cronos/README.md

 https://gateway-arbitrum.network.thegraph.com/api/${API_KEY}/subgraphs/id/6HzdSVrye3kxbwRmAZtDyWENGQQnTHnEucjm5Gen4NsL

-[This](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) is a GrapQL query that returns data from this endpoint, about a single transaction.
+[This](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) is a GraphQL query that returns data from this endpoint, about a single transaction, based on its transaction hash.
 It is taken from [this repo](https://github.com/julianeon/cronos-graph/tree/main) showing a Node.js Express app displaying Cronos transfer data, using this endpoint.